OpenDSA/OpenDSA/RST/en/Glossary.rst

       A `term:`spatial data structure` for storing point data.
       It is similar to a :term:`PR quadtree` in that it (in two dimensions) splits the world into four parts.
-      However, it splits using an :term:`object space decomposition`.
+      However, it splits using an :term:`object-space decomposition`.
       That is, quadrant containing the point is split into four parts at the point.
       It is similar to the :term:`kd tree` which splits alternately in